piyushpatel2005/go-exploration/notes/custom-types/index.md

 }
 ```

 Here, I've defined custom type `Point` which consists of its x and y coordinates.
 You can create a variable of type `Point` and access its fields.
+Notice that I have defined the new type with pascal case notation.
+This way it is exported and can be used outside the package.

 **Output:**